-However, the VPB may not be aware if the power of attorney is a lasting PoA, which must be registered whilst the applicant has capacity.
-Once registered, it remains valid even if capacity is lost.
+A Lasting PoA (applicable in E&W) must be registered with the Office of Public Guardian whilst the applicant has capacity.
+Once registered, it remains valid, even if capacity is lost.

 If capacity has been lost then the expectation is that the applicant would be accompanied.
 The attorney should be aware of this and if acting responsibly should not let the applicant attend on their own.
-The attorney themselves do not have to attend and can nominate someone else to accompany the applicant.
+The attorney may nominate someone else to accompany the applicant.

-In the cases of Lasting PoA the assessment questions are mainly answered by the attorney, but it may be necessary to carry out an examination on the applicant, in which case the attorney would provide consent but the examination would need to be carried out on the applicant.
+In the cases of Enduring/Lasting PoA, the assessment questions are mainly answered by the attorney.
+However, it may be necessary to carry out an examination on the applicant, in which case the attorney would provide consent but the examination would need to be carried out on the applicant.

-Deputyship is different to a lasting PoA as it is utilised if the applicant has already lost the capacity to organise a lasting PoA and someone subsequently requests the ability to make decisions on their behalf.
-If an applicant has a deputy and is called to a virtual or face to face assessment, the deputy must accompany the applicant and play an active role in the assessment.
+Controllership/Deputyship is different to an Enduring PoA/Lasting PoA as it is utilised if the applicant has already lost the capacity to organise an Enduring PoA/Lasting PoA and someone subsequently requests the ability to make decisions on their behalf.
+If an applicant has a Controller or Deputy and is called to an assessment, the Controller or Deputy must accompany the applicant and play an active role in the assessment.